 Is NIST CSF 2.0 suitable for small businesses?

 Yes.
-CSF 2.0 was rewritten with SMEs in mind, and NIST publishes a dedicated Small Business Quick-Start Guide (SP 1300).
+CSF 2.0 explicitly addresses organizations of all sizes, and NIST publishes a dedicated Small Business Quick-Start Guide (SP 1300).
 You can start with a 2-page policy, a spreadsheet asset inventory, and a top-10 risk register.

 Where should an SME start with NIST CSF 2.0?